 Robespierre claimed to be a great lover of humanity and subscribed to the notion of “perfected man”—meaning: only through continuous conflict and struggle can humanity be perfected … humanity can become divine—godlike.
 This sort of utopian ideology forms the basis of dialectical materialism, the bedrock of Marxist-Leninist philosophy.

 It was the members of the Committee of Public Safety who introduced the term “thought crime” to Europe.
 French citizens could be jailed or killed for a merely making a facial expression that could be construed as counter-revolutionary by the revolutionaries.

 One hallmark of tyrants and the violent social movements they lead is the emphasis on “struggle.”
 Hitler laid out his plan for struggle in his infamous work Mein Kampf (My Struggle).
 Islamic terrorists speak of Jihad (Struggle).
-For some, it’s “Hope and Change.”
+For some, it is “Hope and Change.”
 The leaders of the French Revolution also held fast to this notion of eternal struggle, or revolution.
-For the only real satisfaction to the true revolutionary, is the struggle itself, hence the need for permanent revolution and conflict.
+The only real satisfaction for the true revolutionary is the struggle itself, hence the need for permanent revolution and conflict.

-For those who sat on the Committee for Public Safety, the revolution was sacrosanct.
-Robespierre hid behind the watchwords of liberty, equality and camaraderie, but the reign of terror unleashed on the French population under the guise of bringing about equality and fairness was astonishing in its bloody brutality.
+For those who sat on the French Republic’s Committee of Public Safety, the revolution was sacrosanct.
+Robespierre hid behind the watchwords of liberty, equality and camaraderie.
+But the reign of terror unleashed on the French population under the guise of bringing about equality and fairness was astonishing in its bloody brutality.

 So, beware when you hear King Obama talk of “the dawn of a new man,” for this could be code for his own agenda of perfecting man.
-History warns that the cost in human suffering and lives is of no consequence to the devoted Marxist revolutionary, if it furthers the cause of the “struggle.”
+History warns that the cost in human suffering and lives is of no consequence to the devoted Marxist revolutionary, as long as it furthers the cause, i.e. “struggle.”
 They call it “progress.”